mattcree/chef-engineering-test/README.md

-# Chef Engineering Test - SDE

-Thank you for applying for an Engineering role at Chef.
-The next step in your interview process is the completion of this assignment.
-A time will be - or already has been - scheduled to review the project with a Chef engineering staff member.

-During that review, you will be asked to walk the interviewer through your project code and discuss your decisions.

-If something is unclear or you need additional information, please ask the contact you were provided when you received the link to this assignment.

-The maximum time we suggest spending on this assignment is four hours.
+# Comparo

-# Requirements:
+# Description:

-Write a program that takes a pair of directories as input and writes out three files as output.
+A program that takes a pair of directories as input and writes out three files as output.
 * A file named 'common', which contains files that are identical in both the first and second directories.